 Through the Fully Rescue Educational Development Program, inmates are paired with dogs from the PAW Animal Shelter in Fort Madison.
-The dogs stay with their handlers for about eight weeks, though that period sometimes varies based on the dogs' progress.
-Their handlers work with them extensively throughout their stay to correct problem behaviors and make them more suitable for adoption, the Hawk Eye reported.
+The dogs stay with their handlers for about eight weeks, though that period sometimes varies based on the dogs’ progress.
+Their handlers work with them extensively throughout their stay to correct problem behaviors and make them more suitable for adoption.

-"They have all been deemed unadoptable for one reason or another," Andrea Wright, executive officer at MPCF, recently said of the about 10 dogs sitting quietly alongside their handlers in a classroom at the prison, where handlers and their dogs meet weekly to go over training tips and offer each other advice on how to address issues their dogs may be having.
+“They have all been deemed unadoptable for one reason or another,” Andrea Wright, executive officer at MPCF, recently said of the roughly 10 dogs sitting quietly alongside their handlers in a classroom at the prison, where handlers and their dogs meet weekly to go over training tips and offer each other advice on how to address issues their dogs might be having.

 The dogs haven’t always been so well-behaved or at ease, Wright explained, pointing to a pit bull named Syri ahead of her return to the Fort Madison shelter.

-"Syri was scared to death and wouldn't have anything to do with anybody," she said as Syri lounged in the lap of Darren, whom she had lived alongside for the past 60 days.
-The Hawk Eye was asked not to publish the last names of inmates. "(Darren's) our dog whisperer."
+“Syri was scared to death and wouldn’t have anything to do with anybody,” she said as Syri lounged in the lap of Darren, whom she had lived alongside for the past 60 days. “(Darren’s) our dog whisperer.”

-Syri is the 14th dog Darren has been handler to through the FRED program.
-On a recent Friday, the two said goodbye as Syri returned to the shelter and a large, white dog named Arctic took her place.
+Syri is the 14th dog that Darren, whose last name is being withheld at the request of prison officials, has been handler to through the FRED program.
+The two recently said goodbye as Syri returned to the shelter and a large, white dog named Arctic took her place.
 Darren wasted no time getting to know Arctic, quickly working on commands like sit and lay down before carrying the bathmophobic canine downstairs.